U.S.-China Relations: What to Know

 Silicon Valley internet giants have been shutting down from China for most of the year.
 The latest to release was Microsoft’s LinkedIn, which in October dropped its attempt to run its services in line with Beijing’s censorship requirements.

 Many other American tech companies, including Apple, Tesla, Qualcomm and Intel, still do big business in China.
-This raises all sorts of concerns in Washington: Chinese agents are stealing companies’ technology and secrets; Those products made in China are unsafe for cybermedaling; They are compromising their own values while playing according to the rules of Beijing.
+This raises all sorts of concerns in Washington: Chinese agents are stealing companies’ technology and secrets; Those products made in China are unsafe for cybermedaling; They are compromising business values while playing according to Beijing rules.

 This is a vicious cycle.
-The disability of the Trump administration has made Chinese telecom company Huawei more aware of how easily the United States can use its economic influence to limit China’s access to advanced technology.
+The disability of Huawei, a Chinese telecommunications company, has made Beijing more aware of how easily the United States can use its economic influence to limit China’s access to advanced technology.

 “Technological innovation has become a major battleground in the global strategic game,” Mr Xi said at a conference in May.
 In recent years, he has repeatedly said that China needs to achieve “self-reliance.”